DevSPP/dfslab/README.md

-# DFS Lab ISI Kolkata
+# My Codes for DFS Lab Course Work@ISI Kolkata

 All the programs were written as a part of course work practice problems.
 The codes might be messy at someplaces as this was my first attempt to write programs in C language.